Price Stability Mechanism

 Collateral volatility can range as much as 2% in 2 minutes and continue to 5%, 10% to 20% with in a few hours.
 On October 25th 2019, BTC price changed 33% in 15 hours.

-A conversion fee with a default of say 0.3% and ranging up to say 3% (as high as 10x the usual fee) might be effective in dampening the lower range of volatility but may not be effective at dampening the highest range of volatility.
+A conversion fee with a default of ~ 0.1% and ranging up to ~ 4% (40x the usual conversion fee) might be effective in dampening the lower range of volatility but may not be effective at dampening the highest range of volatility.

-A conversion fee change lag time, a graduated fee change, would aim to smooth and protract the demand from arbitrage activity for longer.
+A conversion delay, with a graduated fee discount, would aim to smooth and protract slow demand to offset short arbitrage activity.

 Smoothing Price Fluctuations